progmaticltd/homebox/docs/email-access-monitoring.md

 - A monthly report is sent the first day of every month, containing the analysis of the previous month.
 - When the "impersonate" feature is used to access one user's emails, an alert is sent in real time to this user.

+!!!
+Note
-Real time alerts are sent by email _and_ XMPP, to your account and an external account if configured so.
+    Real time alerts are sent by email and XMPP, to your account or an external account if configured so.

 ## Scoring system